-In The Glories of Mary, Saint Alphonsus Liguori recounts a tradition stemming from a revelation made to Saint Elizabeth of Hungary in the 13th century, during which the Virgin Mary and Jesus Christ appeared to the apostle Saint John after their death.
+In The Glories of Mary, Saint Alphonsus Liguori recounts the tradition of a revelation made to Saint Elizabeth of Hungary, during the 13th century, in which the Virgin Mary and Jesus Christ appeared to the apostle Saint John after their death.
 Mary then asked her Son to grant special graces to those who would be devoted to her sorrows.
-Jesus promised her four main graces.
-Praying the Seven Sorrows Rosary allows one to benefit from these four promises of grace:
+Jesus promised her four main graces :

 That those who invoke the divine mother by her sorrows, before death will merit to obtain true repentance of all their sins.